- 96% of Americans recognize family health history's importance, yet only 37% have actively collected it.

 Family History Monitoring Enables Prevention

-Family history conveys relative risk increase similar to smoking—yet it's modifiable through earlier intervention.
+Family history conveys relative risk increase similar to smoking, but it is modifiable through earlier intervention.
 (PMC Family History of CVD)

 Clinical Guidelines and Prevention Impact